apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 - ``postgres`` - The database.
 - ``redis`` - `The redis <https://redis.io/>`__ - broker that forwards messages from scheduler to worker.

-Optionally, you can enable flower by adding ``--profile flower`` option, e.g. ``docker compose --profile flower up``, or by explicitly specifying it on the command line e.g. ``docker compose up flower``.
+Optionally, you can enable flower by adding ``--profile flower`` option, e.g. ``docker-compose --profile flower up``, or by explicitly specifying it on the command line e.g. ``docker-compose up flower``.

 - ``flower`` - `The flower app <https://flower.readthedocs.io/en/latest/>`__ for monitoring the environment.
 It is available at ``http://localhost:5555``.